juliogomez/devops/README.md

 * And then there is the *time-to-market* factor, where usually it is IT who becomes the *bottleneck* for a new service, or feature, to be implemented in production.
 The *smoother* the process to go from development to production, the easier and safer it will be be to accelerate the deployment of new functionalities.

 Wouldn't it be nice to have both teams, Dev and Ops, working together to alleviate these issues and accelerate the introduction of new software capabilities in your applications?
 Well, that is what [DevOps](https://en.wikipedia.org/wiki/DevOps) is about.
-DevOps wants both teams to be *equally responsible* for the whole lifecycle of software, from the beginning. so that it becomes easier, faster and safer to deploy.
+DevOps wants both teams to be *equally responsible* for the whole lifecycle of software, so that it becomes easier, faster and safer to deploy.

-One of the ideas DevOps promotes is: Why can't Ops teams use the same approach to systems as Dev uses for code?
+One of the ideas DevOps promotes is: why can't Ops teams use the same approach to systems as Dev uses for code?
 Modern development uses [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology for software, so why can't we use that also for systems?

 And although DevOps has very important cultural concepts on how companies need to change, in this document we will focus on some of the processes, technologies and solutions that DevOps teams could use to improve their daily work.